LensPlaysGames/Corth/README.md

 |`-`| Subtraction | Pops the two most-recent values off the stack, then pushes the difference. |
 |`*`| Multiplication | Pops the two most-recent values off the stack, then pushes the product. |
 |`/`| Division | Pops the two most-recent values off the stack, then pushes the quotient. |

+---

+## How to build a Corth program
+This project uses [CMake](https://cmake.org/) to build Corth for any platform that CMake supports (which is a lot). \
+This means Corth source code can be easily built in your favorite IDE that supports C++ (or with make, you linux-folk).

+#### On Windows
+First, clone this repository somewhere on your local system. \
+It doesn't matter where, but keep in mind this guide will assume it is installed somewhere in the 'C' OS drive.

+Once cloned, open a terminal and navigate to the repository directory.
+If you use the newest version of Visual Studio, simply run the following command: \
+`cmake -S . -B build/`

+Corth is built natively in Windows, for Windows (but not exclusively). \
+This means by default, when compiling, it will work pretty well, given a few adjustments.